aleury/weather/README.md

 # What?

-For example, run the following if you'd like to get the current weather conditions of London, UK
+For example, run the following if you'd like to get the current weather conditions of London, UK:

 ```
 $ weather London, UK